 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.

 4. Does the Furnace Have Electricity?

 - Full inspection.
 The service should include a full visual and point inspection to check all the working parts of your furnace and duct system.
 This is the best method for the technician to notify you of any components that are beginning to show signs of wear.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the moving parts.
 Your equipment tune-up should include a complete lubrication.